 A problems course covering selected topics in the ancient world, historical controversies, and major turning points.
 The course presumes a general knowledge of the ancient world from the first semester of Western or World Civilization.
 The three civilizations discussed will be the Ancient Near East, Greece, and Rome.
 Note: Region: Europe or Africa/Asia/Latin America, but not both.
 Methodologically intensive.
-Prerequisite(s): HI 200 with a minimum grade of C.
+Prerequisite(s): HI majors must complete HI 200 with a minimum grade of C. Non-HI majors require permission of instructor.

-HI 331 - Colonial America
+HI 331 - COLONIAL AMERICA

 A study of eastern North America from contact through the Seven Years' War.
 Explores major social, political, religious, and economic trends, plus evolving relationships with Indians.
 Note: Region: United States.
 Methodologically intensive.
-Prerequisite(s): HI 200 with a minimum grade of C.
+Prerequisite(s): HI majors must complete HI 200 with a minimum grade of C. Non-HI majors require permission of instructor.

-HI 332 - North American Indians
+HI 332 - NORTH AMERICAN INDIANS